What is county lines?

 - Children as young as 10 years old being exploited to courier drugs out of their local area

-- Both males and females being involved: av. age = 13-17 years old
+- Young people of all genders are being involved: av. age = 13-17 years old

 - Gangs targeting children not of the ‘stereotype’, perceiving likely to evade police detection.